feenr/mean-hero/README.md

 - To start a dockerized version of your application, use `docker-compose up`
 # Auth0
 - This project uses [Auth0](https://auth0.com/) for authentication.
+# Heroku
+- This project is configured to deploy on Heroku.
+- Latest version can be viewed at this URL https://mean-hero.herokuapp.com/heroes.
+This may take up to a minute to start up as the app server sleeps after 30 minutes of inactivity
 # The sample app
 ### Dashboard
 ![image](https://user-images.githubusercontent.com/83574/46040447-510ed780-c0de-11e8-98f7-5684a33130d5.png)